|

 Deep Peels

-Deep peels are the most intense and invasive chemical peel, and they are usually only performed once.
-In addition, some deep peels may even require you to be sedated and have an extensive healing process.
+Deep peels are the most intense and invasive chemical peels, and they are usually only performed once.

 Process

-Healthline states that “deep peels fully penetrate the middle layer of the skin to remove damaged skin cells; these peels often use phenol or trichloroacetic acid.”
+Healthline States that “deep peels fully penetrate the middle layer of the skin to remove damaged skin cells; these peels often use phenol or trichloroacetic acid.”

 The Cleveland Clinic claims deep peels are best “if you have moderate lines and wrinkles, extensive sun-damaged skin, deep acne scars, blotchy skin, and/or precancerous growths called actinic keratosis.”